hoomexsun/speech_dataset/README.md

 ![GUI Analyze Mode](./images/analyze_snap.png)

-- Toggle Function in Analyze mode is currently available for only Windows at the moment.
+- `Toggle` function in `Analyze mode` is currently available for only Windows at the moment.

 ## 4. Script Mode